 Can there be any complications or risks?

-- Please wash your child’s hair before you come to the hospital and do not use any hair products (gel, wax etc) on them.
+- Please wash your child’s hair before coming to the hospital and do not use any hair products (gel, hairspray etc.).

 - Give your child their medication as normal unless otherwise directed by your doctor.

 - Please bring a list of any current medication your child is taking.

 - On your child’s arrival in the department, we will confirm your child’s identity and obtain your consent for the activation procedures before your child’s investigation begins.

 - The clinical physiologist performing the EEG will explain the test to you/your child and will be happy to answer any questions you/your child may have.

 - You will be asked some questions about the condition leading to your child’s referral for an EEG.

 - Your child will be asked to sit on a chair and the clinical physiologist will measure your child head and apply the electrodes using a gritty gel, sticky paste and some tape.

 - Once the electrode application is complete, your child will be move to lie comfortably on the bed and the recording will commence.
 Your child will not feel anything during the recording apart from the electrodes resting on their head.

 - The recording will take approximately 30 minutes and during this period there will be times when your child’s eyes are open and times when they are closed.
 At the start of the recording your child may be asked to perform some eye movements to calibrate the machine.